 Products such as books, e-books, comics.

-So we could have as a result for your domain's name: cheapbooks.com, easytoreadbooks.com, comicbooks.com and so on
+So you may have as a result for your domain name: cheapbooks.com, easytoreadbooks.com, comicbooks.com and so on

-We suggest you not to insert a typical product inside the domain's name because it could be limiting for you in the future (especially if you wish to enlarge your market).
-Today brand-based name are taking over keyword-based names ( such as for example books-online).
-They are essentially not directly related to the website's nature.
+We suggest not to insert a typical product inside the domain name, because it may be a limit for your business in the future (especially if you wish to enlarge your market).
+Today brand-based name are taking over keyword-based names (such as for example books-online).
+They are essentially not directly related to the website nature.

 You should avoid, in general:

 acronyms or initials (too short)